baldersd/CryptoMining/Miner Scripts/readme.md

 <h1>Useful scripts for manipulating miner program</h1>
-<pre>Please note this was designed for use with EWFB miner but should be pretty easy to adapt for other miners like Claymore</pre>
+<pre>Please note this was designed for use with EWBF miner but should be pretty easy to adapt for other miners like Claymore</pre>
 <h2>Health check scripts</h2>
 <ul>
 <li><strong>healthcheck.sh</strong> -- this reads the tail of the EWFB Miner log -- looks for the common fault codes and terminates the tmux session on finding a fault**</li>